reiver/go-bsky/firehose/README.md

 			continue
 		}

-		//@TODO: Do whatever you want to do with them.
+		//@TODO: Do whatever you want to do with decode message-header and message-payload..
 	}
 }
 ```